josephinekchen/cryptoasset-security-playbook/README.md

 ### Attack Vectors

-#### Stolen Equipment
+#### Stolen Devices

-- **Threat:** An attacker steals equipment such as computers, laptops, and mobile devices, and uses it to gain access to logged-in services or stored information and credentials.
+- **Threat:** An attacker steals devices (such as computers, laptops, and mobile devices) in an attempt to to gain access to logged-in services or stored information and credentials.
 - **Prevention:** Ensure every device is hardened so its data cannot be accessed without credentials.
 Refer to [Hardening Computers](#hardening-computers) and [Hardening Mobile Devices](#hardening-mobile-devices).
 - **Remediation:** TODO